 Ditch 17 will be filled and removed when the levee is degraded.
-A new earthen Ditch 17 will be constructed landward of the existing Ditch 17.
-The ditch would serve as a drainage ditch for flood waters in the expanded Sacramento Bypass.
-The new Ditch 17 will be constructed to converge with Ditch 13 just north of the outfall ditch and will add to the overall drainage of the expanded Bypass within the one outfall ditch.
-Construction of the new Ditch 17 will be conducted by excavating the new ditch within existing agricultural and non-agricultural uplands.
-The new Ditch 17 will be approximately 5,500 feet long, 42 feet wide, and 4 feet deep (5.3 acres total).
+A new earthen Ditch 21 will be constructed landward of the existing Ditch 17.
+Ditch 21 will serve as a drainage ditch for flood waters in the expanded Sacramento Bypass and as a fish passage route to reduce the potential for stranding in the expanded bypass as flood waters recede.
+Ditch 21 will be constructed to converge with Ditch 13 just north of the outfall ditch and will add to the overall drainage of the expanded Bypass within the one outfall ditch.
+Construction of Ditch 21 will be conducted by excavating the new ditch within existing agricultural and non-agricultural uplands.
+Ditch 21 will be approximately 5,500 feet long, 42 feet wide, and 4 feet deep (5.3 acres total).